tracymu/api-tutorial/index.md

 ## What is an API?

 API stands for "Application Program Interfaces".
-In the context of the web, APIs are web sites that return data instead of web pages, allow you to incorporate rich and interesting data and features into yourown websites.
-In this tutorial, we're going to use an API to search a database for your favourite movies.
+In the context of the web, APIs are web sites that return data instead of web pages, allowing you to incorporate rich and interesting data and features into yourown websites.
+In this tutorial, we're going to use a the [Spotify API](https://developer.spotify.com/web-api/) to search for your favourite songs.

 ## Why learn APIs?